- About Us

 Please note that the condensed rules, while representative of the complete rules, do not cover all scenarios and should be considered general guidelines for parking at Missouri S&T. Parking rules are enforced according to the complete rule set, which is viewable via a button below the condensed rules.

 - Parking in permit spaces on campus lots requires a purchased permit that is valid for that specific school year.
-Decals (permit and registration stickers) must be affixed to the outside of the rear window or bumper on driver’s side of the vehicle, at the appropriate portrait/landscape position.
-Temporary hangtags may be issued in certain cases and will need to be hung on the rearview mirror, with the ending date of your temporary hangtag clearly marked and facing the front windshield.
+Registration stickers must be affixed to the outside of the rear window or bumper on driver’s side of the vehicle, at the appropriate landscape position.
+Hangtags must be hung on the rearview mirror with the printed side facing the front windshield.
+Temporary permits may be issued on a case by case basis and users are expected to follow all instructions provided when the permit is issued.
 Parking at meters requires payment even if a permit is purchased.

 - All vehicles shall be parked HEAD-IN to the parking spaces.
 (Do not back into or pull through the space)